wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     ```

     !!! note
-        Make sure your private key is funded with USDC and gas on both the source and destination chains.
+        Make sure your private key is funded with USDC and native tokens for gas on both the source and destination chains.

 4. **Create `helpers.ts` file** - to simplify the interaction between chains, create a `helpers.ts` file with necessary utility functions.
 This file handles fetching your private key, setting up signers for different chains, and managing transaction relays.